metazet/clean-dumps/README.md

-# clean-dumps
+# Short description
-Delete all but the most recent 5 files in directory
+Delete all but the most recent 5 files in directory, useful for use with dump.sh